byee4/byee4.github.io/tscc-onboarding.md

 computing power.

 The main contacts for questions about TSCC are the `dry lab`_ and `TSCC users`_ mailing lists.
-The main contact for problems with TSCC is `Eva Hocks`_ (tscc-support@sdsc.edu)
+The main contact for problems with TSCC is [Eva Hocks](tscc-support@sdsc.edu)

 # Important rules

-- 1. All sequencing data is stored in the ``/projects/ps-yeolab/seqdata`` folder unless otherwise specified.
+- All sequencing data is stored in the ``/projects/ps-yeolab/seqdata`` folder unless otherwise specified.
-- 2. The folder ``seqdata`` is intended as permanent storage and no folders or files there should ever be deleted
+- The folder ``seqdata`` is intended as permanent storage and no folders or files there should ever be deleted
-- 3. Do not process data in ``seqdata``.
+- Do not process data in ``seqdata``.
 Use the directory structure described in `Organize your home directory`_ to create a ``scratch`` folder for all data processing.

 # First Steps